 The stored data must be up to date.
 The companies should delete or rectify incorrect information without delay.

 The data stored with an organization should be in proper form.
 It must allow the identification of data subjects.
 Moreover, it can't remain stored longer than is necessary for processing the specified purposes.
 GDPR requires several measures on account of the safety of the rights of individuals.

 The primary concern is the security of individuals' personal information.
 The companies need to adopt proper measures to ensure there is no unlawful processing of data, destruction/damage, or accidental loss in any scenario.

 All the entities using and processing individuals' personal information are ultimately accountable to them.

 Who will be affected by GDPR?

 The GDPR EU applies to all those companies that collect and process data of any European citizen, no matter whether the company is based in Europe or not.

-However, the law doesn't hold in case the European citizen is living outside Europe at the time of data collection.
+However, the law doesn't hold if the European citizen is living outside Europe at the time of data collection.

 How will GDPR impact email marketers?

-GDPR email marketer must collect freely given, specific, informed, and unambiguous consent (Article 32).
-You have to take into account new practices as,
+As per the GDPR, email marketers must collect freely given, specific, informed, and unambiguous consent (Article 32) of the individuals before collecting any private data.
+As an email marketer, you have to take into account new practices as,